alex-truby/colorado_drought_study/README.md

-# A Study of Drought Trends in Colorado and Impact on Colorado Water Wells, 2000 - 2016
+# A Study of Drought Trends in Colorado and Impact on Colorado Water Well Levels, 2000 - 2016
 ### *Galvanize DSI Capstone 1*
 ### *Alex Truby*

 -------------

 ## Background and Motivating Questions
 The news cycle in the year of 2020 has been quite the wild ride.
-Living in Colorado, *just a few* of the topics of note have been drought and wildfire, seeing as many residents here have been personally effected by both.
+Living in Colorado, *just a few* of the topics of note have been drought and wildfire.
+Many residents here have been personally effected by both.
 As a Colorado resident, both of these events are particularly concerning.
 As a water engineer however, I am more intrigued about any trends we might be realzing in drought over the years, and what impact it might have on Colorado water resources.
 As such, the goal of this capstone project is to explore the following questions:

 * **Has drought severity changed in Colorado between the years of 2000 and 2016?**
 * **Have groundwater well depth levels changed between the years of 2000 and 2016?**